KARNATISAITHARUN/documentation/using-inspect-protect/inspect/analyze-java.md

 Make sure that you have successfully built the application using a supported build tool (maven, gradle, sbt) before you submit the application to ShiftLeft Inspect for analysis.

-For Java (including JSP) and Scala applications, use the following [ShiftLeft CLI](../using-cli/cli-reference.md) command
+For Java (including JSP) and Scala applications, use the following [ShiftLeft Command Line Interface (CLI)](../using-cli/cli-reference.md) command

 ```
 sl analyze --app <name> --java <path>